HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/bayesian/index.rst

 Bayesian Fits
 =============

-In this section, we discuss how to run a Bayesian Fit in Colibri.
+In this section, we discuss how to run a bayesian fit in Colibri.

 In bayesian statistics, the parameters :math:`\theta` that describe the theory are treated as random variables.
 They have a `proior probability density` (or `prior`),